 I am fiercely committed to guiding people who have been affected by traumatic injury or illness: their own; that of their loved ones; or clients/patients.
 My mission and commitment is to help you to reframe your challenges as opportunities to learn and make the changes to walk into your authenticity and vulnerability and live a more peaceful life.

-I began speaking professionally in 2015, following radiation and chemotherapy treatment in 2014 following the diagnosis of Stage 4a cancer of the tongue in 2014.
+I began speaking professionally in 2015, following radiation and chemotherapy treatment in 2014 for Stage 4a cancer of the tongue in 2014.
 I was determined to learn from this experience and make the changes necessary in my life so that this was a “one time only” journey.
 In my belief that critical illness is exacerbated by stress, I wanted to share my story to help others learn from my experience and make changes to keep themselves out of the oncology department.
 I joined Toastmasters less than two years ago to learn how to make my message more engaging to assist me in this quest.
 Contact me to hear about my perspective as a graduate of “the school of cancer, class of 2014”.
 I’ll be your guide and companion as we challenge ourselves to:

 - understand when independence becomes a curse rather than a blessing,

 - invite and accept support from our loved ones,

 - drawing and defending personal boundaries